kon-rad/knowledge/javascript/nodeJS.md

 // entire body executes in one 'tick' while(shouldContinue()) {
   // 1. node looks at pendingTimers and sees if any functions are ready to be called
-  // 2. node looks at pendingOSTasks and pendingOperations adn calls relevant callbacks
+  // 2. node looks at pendingOSTasks and pendingOperations and calls relevant callbacks
+        - run callbacks for any os tasks, or threadpool tasks that are done, (99% of our code)
   // 3. pause execution, continue when...
       // - a new pendingOSTask is done
       // - a new pendingOperation is done